 - If an extension of time to file is needed, a Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, must be filed with the IRS by the due date of Form 3520-A in order for it to be considered for approval.

-- Every foreign trust is required to have its own Employer Identification Number (EIN) to place in Part 1, Line 1b of Form 3520-A. You can obtain an EIN by filing Form SS-4, Application for Employer Identification Number, with the IRS.
-To receive an EIN by telephone, complete Form SS-4, then call the Tele-TIN unit at 267-941-1099 (not toll free).
+- Every foreign trust is required to have its own Employer Identification Number (EIN) to place in Part 1, Line 1b of Form 3520-A. To apply for an EIN, refer to How to Apply for an EIN.

 - In addition, a filing requirement may exist for Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.